Video Marketing Statistics 2020

 33. As of March 2017, Instagram had a million active business profiles.

-Only six months after welcoming Instagram’s millionth advertiser, the number doubled, as the company announced that 2 million advertisers were active on the network the following year—something worth noting with your video marketing statistics from 2018.
-The popularity of Instagram among advertisers is on a rapid rise, with the number expected to reach 30 million by the year 2020.
+Only six months after welcoming Instagram’s millionth advertiser, the number doubled, as the company announced that 2 million advertisers were active on the network the following year.
+The popularity of Instagram among advertisers is on a rapid rise, with video marketing statistics projecting to reach 30 million by 2020.

 34. Out of the 100 most popular brands in the world, 90 have Instagram accounts.